 Textbooks and Materials

-This textbook is required:Starting From Scratch [Edition 1], Authors: Jeremy Scott
+This item is required:Starting From Scratch [Edition or Version: 1], Authors: Jeremy Scott

 Publisher's website: Starting From Scratch